amplifydigital-web3/amped-bio/README.md

 docker compose -f docker-compose.dev.yml up
 ```

-And every change in `/linkstack` folder will auto reload :)
+And every change in `/linkstack` folder will auto reload :) at `http://localhost:8082/`